caseykhuc/Portfolio/School Projects/OpenSource Final Project/README.md

 # Casey Trang Khuc code porfolio
+Project 1: MVC ASP.NET https://github.com/khuctrang/FinalProject/

+Project 2:
 Project for Open Source course in Fall 2018 with a classmate.
+[Details](https://github.com/khuctrang/Portfolio/blob/master/School%20Projects/OpenSource%20Final%20Project/Project-Report/Project2-Report.docx)
 Its problem is for a competition in which, competitor can sign in, and admin can view all competitors then divide them into group of certain numbers.

 Online version: https://trangkthvsg.000webhostapp.com/